-For a couple of months, I felt like there were an entire cluster of these plants that were not exactly dead yet.
+For a couple of months, I felt like there was an entire cluster of these plants that were not exactly dead yet.
 They had succumbed to the plague of frost and sub-zero temperatures.
-It seemed that daily, I was scratching the bark with my fingernail or gently cut a small branch with my Felco #2’s to see if there was any evidence of green.
-It is now mid-July and we have mostly removed all of the dead and pruned back all of the near-dead branches.
+It seemed that daily, I was scratching the bark with my fingernail or gently cutting a small branch with my Felco #2’s to see if there was any evidence of green.
+It’s now mid-July, and we have mostly removed all of the dead and pruned back all of the near-dead branches.

-The flip-side to the Monty Python effect are the plants that have prospered from the cold and now mild summer.
-Besides the weeds, I am blown away by the colors and the growth rate of many of our hardy, perennial plants.
-I am going to go out on a limb and say the MVP (most valuable plant) of 2014 thus far has been Gillenia trifoliata.
-This fantastic, native perennial leapt from the ground in mid-spring and has been flowering for well over a month.
-The airy, 5-petaled, white, star-shaped flowers are soft and borne en masse above the leaves for a dramatic effect.
-The flowering stalks will top out at 3-4 feet in height so this is formidable perennial.
-The leaves are trifoliate and vary between a deep green and light green depending on exposure, soil moisture, and nutrition.
-Most references list this as plant for partial shade but we can get away with more sun here along the Maine coast.
-The stems provide a nice contrast as they are a deep, unobtrusive red.
 As the temperatures start to decline and the season changes to fall, Gillenia trifoliata leaves turn a brilliant red color.
-The common names for this MVP are Bowman’s root, Indian physic, and fawn’s breath.
-These common names crack me up as the first two are masculine and mysterious while the fawn’s breath has me visualizing Bambi hiding down inside of it on a frosty morn just before it wakes up and eats the entire plant down to the ground.
+The common names for this MVP are Bowman’s root, Indian physic, and Fawn’s breath.
+These common names crack me up as the first two are masculine and mysterious, while the fawn’s breath has me visualizing Bambi hiding down inside of it on a frosty morn just before it wakes up and eats the entire plant down to the ground.
 That was just a joke.
 I have no idea if deer like Gillenia trifoliata.
 Given that it is in the rose family and somewhat related to Spiraea, deer may eat it if given the chance.
 I would appreciate any feedback if deer do like Bowman’s root.

 Now, I beg your pardon, when are you adding Gillenia trifoliata to your garden?